furyaoff/mage/contrib/testnet-5000/README.md

     curl -H "Content-Type: application/json" -X GET http://localhost:1317/txs/81A1955216F6D985ECB4770E29B9BCED8F73A42D0C0FD566372CF673CCB81587
 ```

-Congratulations, you've just created a swap on Mage!
+Congratulations, you've just created a swap on mage!
 The swap will be automatically relayed over to Bnbchain where it it can be claimed using the secret random number from above.

 # Claim swap